 - clear description of cases with appropriate diagnosis

 - clear rationale for, or critical discussion of current and past therapeutic decisions

 - evidence of personal involvement in patient contact

 - clear hypothesis, i.e. a clear theoretical issue tested with a falsifiable prediction

 - discussion of power issues and sample sizes

 - appropriate statistics and knowledgeable discussion of choice of statistical methodology

 - surveys in the format of audit Stages I & II

 - literature review – clear account of search method and its effectiveness, and use of statistics of meta-analysis (where appropriate)

-The Part 2 Certificate course may be started at any point during the year.
-After attending their second module, candidates must contact their supervisor (allocated by the BAP Office) and before attending the third module should produce a written plan of their submission, together with a projected deadline for the final submission.
-The final submission must be no later than two years after attendance at the second module.
+The Part 2 Certificate may be started at any point during the year.
+After attending their second or third module, candidates should produce a short written plan of their submission, together with a projected deadline for the final submission.
+Candidates are encouraged to submit within 12 months of attending their third module.